Starfish-develop/Starfish/README.md

 # Before the 1.0 paper release

-4. How should Chebyshev polynomials work in the presence of masked pixels?
-5. Higher order Chebyshev's too

 ## get spectral libraries (BTSettl, PHOENIX, Kurucz) in the right form

 * test the grid reader for the BTSettl models